catalyst-cooperative/pudl-data-release/README.md

 ```
 ### Extract and load the FERC Form 1 and EIA 860/923 data
 If you just want the FERC Form 1 and EIA 860/923 data that has been integrated
-into PUDL, you downloaded just `pudl-ferc1.tgz` and `pudl-eia860-eia923.tgz`
+into PUDL, you only need to download `pudl-ferc1.tgz` and
-and extract them in the same directory where you ran `pudl_setup`:
+`pudl-eia860-eia923.tgz`.
+Then extract them in the same directory where you ran
+`pudl_setup`:

 ```
 tar -xzf pudl-ferc1.tgz
 tar -xzf pudl-eia860-eia923.tgz